surlabs/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Support an option so that `#` can be used instead of backticks to delimit AsciiMath.
 2. Error messages for unknown filter/extractor names!
 (To help authors....)
+3. Write an AsciiMath to Maxima parser to ensure the `lastblock` and `lastexpr` extractors create correct syntax for the input.

 ## Future equivalence reasoning development track.